adborden/jekyll-api-demo/_fruits/banana.md

   - banana split
 ---

+## Peel it

-Peel it, ripen in a brown paper bag.
+Ripen in a brown paper bag.